sean-jc/linux/Documentation/virt/kvm/locking.rst

 bits.
 In this case, when the KVM MMU notifier is called to track accesses to a page (via kvm_mmu_notifier_clear_flush_young), it marks the PTE as not-present by clearing the RWX bits in the PTE and storing the original R & X bits in some unused/ignored bits.
-In addition, the SPTE_SPECIAL_MASK is also set on the PTE (using the ignored bit 62).
+In addition, the SPTE_ACC_TRACK_MASK is also set on the PTE (using ignored bits).
 When the VM tries to access the page later on, a fault is generated and the fast page fault mechanism described above is used to atomically restore the PTE to a Present state.
 The W bit is not saved when the PTE is marked for access tracking and during restoration to the Present